WHY IS IT SO DIFFICULT TO FIND

 He assumes that when we fully understand this, we will experience it, and maybe we will, for a short period of time, inspired by that first moment of new understanding.

-But Alan Watts never used the simple, direct method which animals use, to initiate this panoramic experience.
+But Watts never used the simple, direct method which animals use, to initiate this panoramic experience.

-God and ego, self and the world, and since Watts, subject and object – are all based on focused sensing.
-Our entire understanding system is based on our focused sensing system.
+With either God and ego, self and the world, or subject and object, – our understanding is based in our focused sensing system.
+Our focused understanding seems unable to acknoweldge how life looks through panoramic senses.

-And even since Watts, we are still trying to get 'out of the box' by using the same focusing system which got us into it in the first place.
+And we are still trying to get 'out of the box' by using the same focusing system which got us into it in the first place.

 Please continue with Ignore the Monkey